I-beam trolley systems – Overview

 - Motorized movement

 - Moving products up or down inclines.
-The loads can move under their own weight causing a dangerous condition
+As a result, the loads can move under their own weight causing a dangerous condition

 - To use the conveyor as a working surface.